Find a Recognised Supervisor Training Program

 Course length:

-The newly established Graduate Certificate of Professional Pastoral Supervision is offered by colleges of the Australian College of Theology.
-ACT is a registered University College, a status reserved only for institutions that deliver superior-quality higher education.
+The Graduate Certificate of Professional Pastoral Supervision is offered by colleges of the Australian University of Theology.
 The course is offered in part-time mode through Ridley College and Morling College.
 All teaching staff are qualified both in religious studies to at least Masters level, and are also Supervisor Trainer members of the Australasian Association of Supervision (AAOS) or equivalent.
-For details about the course structure, admission requirements, costs and further study options, please see https://www.actheology.edu.au/course/GCPPS20/.
+For details about the course structure, admission requirements, costs and further study options, please see https://www.aut.edu.au/course/GCPPS20/.

 Australian Catholic University